Omega0x013/focus-point-docs/docs/source/func.rst

         }

 ``connectedCallback()``
     Called when the element is inserted into the DOM.
-Adds a click event listener to open the event options popup.
+Adds a click event listener to open the event options pop-up

     .. code-block:: javascript